Justin Herbert: 2021

-Herbert helped lead the Chargers to a 3–1 start, including a 30–24 victory over the Kansas City Chiefs.
+Herbert helped lead the Chargers to a 4–1 start, including a Week 3 30–24 victory over the Kansas City Chiefs.
 In Week 5, against the Cleveland Browns, Herbert had his best statistical game of the season.
 He had 398 passing yards, four passing touchdowns, and a rushing touchdown in a 47–42 shootout victory.
-In Week 9, Herbert had three total touchdowns while completing 32-of-38 passes for 356 yards, two touchdowns, a rushing touchdown, and no interceptions in a 27–24 win over the Philadelphia Eagles, earning AFC Offensive Player of the Week.
-Against the Pittsburgh Steelers on Week 11, Herbert had 382 yards on air, three touchdowns, and an interception in a 41–37 win.
+In Week 9, Herbert had three total touchdowns while completing 32-of-38 passes for 356 yards, two touchdowns, a rushing touchdown, and no interceptions in a 27–24 win over the Philadelphia Eagles, earning American Football Conference (AFC) Offensive Player of the Week honors.
+Against the Pittsburgh Steelers on Week 11, Herbert had 382 passing yards, three touchdowns, and an interception in a 41–37 win.

-In Week 13, playing against the Cincinnati Bengals, Herbert had 317 passing yards, three passing touchdowns, and an interception in a 41–22 victory, earning him his second AFC Offensive Player of the Week berth of the season.
-He followed that performance with 275 passing yards, three passing touchdowns, and no interceptions in Week 14 against the New York Giants, lifting the Chargers to a comfortable 37–21 victory, and an 8–5 record.
+In a Week 13 matchup against the Cincinnati Bengals, Herbert had 317 passing yards, three passing touchdowns, and an interception in a 41–22 victory, earning him his second AFC Offensive Player of the Week berth of the season.
+He followed that performance with 275 passing yards, three passing touchdowns, and no interceptions in Week 14 against the New York Giants, lifting the Chargers to a 37–21 victory, and an 8–5 record.
 He earned his second consecutive, and third overall, AFC Offensive Player of the Week honor for his performance.

-In Week 15, playing against the Kansas City Chiefs, Herbert surpassed Andrew Luck's record for the most passing yards in an NFL quarterback's first two seasons.
+In Week 15, playing against the Chiefs, Herbert surpassed Andrew Luck's record for the most passing yards in an NFL quarterback's first two seasons.
 Additionally, he surpassed Dan Marino's record for the most total touchdowns in an NFL quarterback's first two seasons.
 In a Week 18 win or tie or go home situation against the Las Vegas Raiders, Herbert threw for 383 yards, three touchdowns, and an interception in the 35–32 overtime loss, eliminating the Chargers from the playoffs.

-In the 2021 season, Herbert recorded franchise records with 5,014 passing yards, 38 passing touchdowns, and 15 interceptions.
+In the 2021 season, Herbert set franchise records with 5,014 passing yards, 38 passing touchdowns, and 15 interceptions.
 In addition, he had 63 carries for 302 rushing yards and three rushing touchdowns, leading the Chargers to a 9–8 record and his first career Pro Bowl.
 Herbert became the first quarterback in franchise history to throw for at least 5,000 yards in a single season.
 He was ranked 40th by his fellow players on the NFL Top 100 Players of 2022.